A248/LibertyBans/CONTRIBUTING.md

 1. `mvn versions:set -DnewVersion={theNextVersion}`
 2. `build/check-hashes.sh` to see the new dependency hashes for internal dependencies
 3. Update the dependency hashes in the parent pom
-4. Perform the deployment with `mvn clean deploy -Pcheck-hash`
+4. Perform the deployment with `mvn clean deploy -Pcheck-hash,-docker-enabled -DskipTests -Dinvoker.skip=true`
+5. Commit and tag the results.